 Bill Skolnik

-Bill Skolnik is a representative of the Screen Composers Guild of Canada.
+Bill Skolnik is a representative of the Screen Composers Guild of Canada and Co-chair of the CDCE since 2017.

 He was previously CEO and Executive Director of DGC Ontario where he led all labour negotiations, policy initiatives and member services—with the DGC Ontario team.
 Prior to his arrival at DGC Ontario, he was the head of the Canadian Federation of Musicians, a founding member of the Screen Composers Guild of Canada, a Trustee of the Musicians’ Pension Fund of Canada and Treasurer of the Radio Producers’ Association of Canada.
 Bill is an expert in developing ground-breaking provisions that affect Musicians, Composers and Producers working in the Canadian screen-based and theatre industries.